zishon89us/node-cheat/awsome/README.md

     <li>Error-first callbacks means first argument of the callback is reserved for an error object.
 Additional arguments are used to pass data.</li>
     <li>Callback functions are derived from a programming paradigm known as functional programming.</li>
     <li>A callback function is also known as a higher-order function.</li>
+    <li>The event emitter pattern allows you to decouple the producers and consumers of events using a standard interface.</li>
 <ul>